Choosing The Right Motion Sensor Light

 Motion sensors are only one part of a lighting system – you’ll also need to select the ideal bulbs to pair with those sensors.
 For most applications, LED lights are the first choice, and here’s why:

-• LED lighting can handle rapid on/off switching – Some forms of lighting cannot handle the constant on/off switching that often accompanies motion detection.
+- LED lighting can handle rapid on/off switching – Some forms of lighting cannot handle the constant on/off switching that often accompanies motion detection.
 Fluorescent lamps in particular are quickly exhausted by frequent cycling.

-• LED lighting is control compatible – LED lighting is compatible with every form of lighting control on the market.
+LED lighting, though, is not stressed by this.
+No matter how often the fixtures are switched on and off, they will not decline in output or reliability. - LED lighting is control compatible – LED lighting is compatible with every form of lighting control on the market.
 Whether it’s a photocell for dusk-to-dawn operation or motion sensing technology, LEDs are optimized for precision control.

-• LED lighting provides high quality illumination – LED lighting doesn’t use a lot of power, but it still provides excellent illumination.
+- LED lighting provides high quality illumination – LED lighting doesn’t use a lot of power, but it still provides excellent illumination.
 In fact, LEDs emit lighting that is comparable or superior in quality, compared to other popular lighting technologies.

 LEDs produce bright, even light that isn’t marred by hotspots or dead areas.
 Further, some LED fixtures come with high CRI (color rendering index) ratings, which means they can accurately represent colors.
 That’s critical for safety reasons, as we rely on color visibility to detect potential hazards in the environment.